Here, three leading infectious disease experts explain this new Covid-19 variant.

 NB.1.8.1 has been detected in 22 countries.
 To date, this variant has been detected in the Western Pacific region, the Americas, Southeast Asia and Europe.

-Dr. Russo noted that variants could mutate by evading immunity or becoming more infectious than previous strains.
+Dr. Russo noted that variants could mutate by evading immunity or becoming more transmissible than previous strains.

-Early data suggests that NB.1.8.1 may be more evasive to immunity, says Dr. Russo.
+Early data suggests that NB.1.8.1 may be more able to evade immunity, Dr. Russo said.

-While WHO points out that NB.1.8.1 is "evolving rapidly compared to co-circulating variants," the agency also notes that there is no evidence that NB.1.8.1 poses more health risks than other variants.
+While WHO pointed out that NB.1.8.1 is "evolving rapidly compared to co-circulating variants," the agency also noted that there is no evidence that NB.1.8.1 will pose more health risks than other variants.

-Infectious disease expert Dr. Amesh Adalja, senior scientist at the Center for Health Security at Johns Hopkins University (USA), said: Symptoms of infection with NB.1.8.1 are similar to previous strains of Covid-19.
+Infectious disease expert Dr. Amesh Adalja, senior scientist at the Center for Health Security at Johns Hopkins University (USA), said: Symptoms of NB.1.8.1 infection are similar to previous strains of Covid-19.

 According to the US Centers for Disease Control and Prevention (CDC), symptoms of NB.1.8.1 infection include: Fever or chills, cough, shortness of breath or difficulty breathing, sore throat, stuffy or runny nose, loss of taste or smell, fatigue, muscle aches or body aches, headache, nausea or vomiting.

-Dr. Adalja stressed that there is no reason to panic about the NB.1.8.1 variant.
-He recommends that high-risk individuals, such as those over 65 and those with underlying health conditions, get vaccinated.
-For those at lower risk, this is a circulating virus that will always mutate and everyone’s risk will be different.
+Dr. Adalja emphasized that there is no reason to panic about the NB.1.8.1 variant.
+He recommends that high-risk people, such as those over 65 and those with underlying health conditions, get vaccinated.
+For those at lower risk, this is a circulating virus that will always generate new variants, and everyone's risk will be different.

 Dr. Schaffner recommends wearing a mask when in large gatherings, according to Prevention.